-The default JMS service configuration includes a JMS host, default JMS host.
+The default JMS service configuration includes a JMS host, default_JMS_host.
 For most situations, this host is sufficient, so replacing it or creating additional JMS hosts is not often necessary and is a task for advanced users.
 Use the create-jms-host subcommand in remote asadmin mode to create an additional JMS host.

-- 1. Ensure that the server is running.
-Remote asadmin subcommands require a running server. - 2.
-Create the JMS host by using the create-jms-host subcommand:
+Remote asadmin subcommands require a running server.

+2. Create the JMS host by using the create-jms-host subcommand: